Register trainee teachers privacy notice

 How long we keep your personal data

-Provider staff data
+Provider staff data and user analytics data

 We keep your personal data for as long as you use Register.
 We will keep it for no longer than 7 years after you stop using Register.

 We keep your personal data for 7 years after you’ve finished your teacher training.
 After 7 years, your personal data will be removed from Register.